-American Airlines announced a positive change for its youngest AAdvantage members, as of 1st July 2021, the airline amended the miles policy for members under 21 years old for the better.
+Good news for those under 21, American Airlines announced a positive change for its youngest AAdvantage members, as of 1st July 2021, the airline amended the miles policy for members under 21.

 Historically American Airlines AAdvantage miles have expired after 18 months of account inactivity.
 This means that any activity at all — whether earning or redeeming miles — would reset the expiration counter.